nf-core/detaxizer/docs/output.md

 <details markdown="1">
 <summary>Output files</summary>

-- `kraken2/`: Contains the output from the kraken2 classification step.
+- `kraken2/`: Contains the output from the kraken2 classification steps.
   - `filtered/`: Contains the classification of the filtered reads (post-filtering).
     - `<sample>.classifiedreads.txt`: The whole kraken2 output for filtered reads.
     - `<sample>.kraken2.report.txt`: Statistics on how many reads where assigned to which taxon/taxonomic group in the filtered reads.